ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Northern Maine Community College Tuition Waivers

 Schools sometimes offer tuition waivers to certain groups, to offset the cost of attending.
-Some schools offer tuition waivers for employees and their family members, underrepresented students, or military students.
-Even if you qualify for a waiver, students are usually responsible for housing, meal plans, and other expenses.
+Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
+Even if you qualify for a waiver, other expenses and fees are the responsibility of the student.

 Check the financial aid website for more information on payment plans and tuition waivers.